 As we determine the best way to meet this fiscal challenge, we remain 100% committed to maintaining the kinds of outstanding educational opportunities that define our district, such as performing arts, STEM learning, and athletics.

-I want to underscore two vitally important points:
+Again, I want to underscore two vitally important points:

-After the New Year, we will schedule meetings in each school, and throughout the community, so your questions can be addressed and we can outline next steps.
 We will keep you informed via the district website, email communication and social media platforms, such as Facebook and Twitter.
 As always, if you have any questions, please reach out to me at (914) 257-5112 or firstname.lastname@example.org.

 Joseph E. Hochreiter